deckhouse/virtualization/test/e2e/README.md

 ### Debugging options

 - Use the FOCUS environment variable to run a specific test.
-- Set POST_CLEANUP=no to disable cleanup after tests.
+- Set POST_CLEANUP=no to disable cleanup after tests (takes precedence over isCleanupNeeded in config).
 - Set LABELS to run tests with specific label(https://onsi.github.io/ginkgo/#spec-labels).
 - Manage timeouts for new e2e tests (not for legacy tests) using env variables `E2E_SHORT_TIMEOUT`, `E2E_MIDDLE_TIMEOUT`, `E2E_LONG_TIMEOUT` and `E2E_MAX_TIMEOUT`.